apollographql/apollo/docs/source/references/engine-proxy.md

 #### 3. Optional: Configure cache options

 As long as you're using a version of the Engine proxy that's greater than `1.0`, you won't have to configure anything to use public response caching.
 The proxy comes with a default 50MB in-memory cache.
-To enable private response caching or to configure details of how caching works, there are a few fields in the Engine configuration (ie, argument to `new ApolloServer`) that are relevant.
+To enable private response caching or to configure details of how caching works, there are a few fields in the Engine configuration (i.e., argument to `new ApolloServer`) that are relevant.

 Here is an example of changing the Engine config for caching `scope: PUBLIC` responses to use memcached instead of an in-memory cache.
 Since no `privateFullQueryStore` is provided, `scope: PRIVATE` responses will not be cached.